I Am the Avalanche (album): Release

 In January 2006, I Am the Avalanche supported the Starting Line and MxPx on their co-headlining UK tour.
 Following this, the band toured the rest of the US with No Use for a Name and the Suicide Machines until March 2006.
 Following this, they supported the Receiving End of Sirens on their US tour in April and May 2006.
 The band appeared at The Bamboozle and MacRock festivals, and supported Bayside on their US tour.
 I Am the Avalanche then supported Rx Bandits, prior to an appearance on the Smartpunk stage at that year's Warped Tour.
 Following this, they embarked on a tour with This Is Hell and the Blackout Pact, which lead into a short stint with BoySetsFire.
 In September 2006, they went on a short tour of Japan with No Use for a Name; upon returning to the US, they went on a short US East Coast tour with Emanuel.
 Though the band were initially announced to support Saves the Day on a short tour, they taken off the dates as they were touring Japan at the time.
-I Am the Avalanche closed out the year supporting Senses Fail on their headling US tour.
+I Am the Avalanche closed out the year supporting Senses Fail on their headline US tour.